 When did katsu curry become such a big craze?
 I remember the first time I tried it in Wagamama’s (so authentic…) and it was filthy delicious.
-The crispy coating on the meat, the subtly sweet and salty curry sauce, served with a portion of steamed rice in an oval shape (aside: does anyone know why it’s shaped like that?).
+The crispy coating.
+The tender, moist chicken.
+The subtly sweet and salty curry sauce.
+All served with a portion of steamed rice in an oval shape (aside: does anyone know why it’s shaped like that?)

-Unfortunately for all y’all coeliacs and even more so for all y’all coeliac vegetarians/vegans, not many places (if any!) offer a gluten-free vegan katsu curry on their menu.
+Unfortunately for y’all coeliacs – and even more so for y’all coeliac vegetarians/vegans – not many places (if any!) offer a gluten-free vegan katsu curry on their menu.
 Shocking.

-I bought a recipe book for Michael a year or so ago from Urban Outfitters which featured some of the world’s spiciest dishes.
-For Japan, these was katsu curry!
+I bought a Lonely Planet recipe book for my husband a few years ago called The World’s Best Spicy Food.
+For Japan, there was a recipe for chicken katsu curry.
 I was shocked by how easy it was to make.
-There’s loads of recipes floating around, but this is by far my favourite, and one of the simplest to make.
-You’ll never sigh in despair as you scan a Japanese restaurant menu for something you can actually eat, sadly glancing past the katsu curry that is so far from your reach.
+There are loads of recipes floating around, but this was by far my favourite, and one of the simplest to make.
+You’ll never have to sigh in despair as you can scan a Japanese restaurant menu for something you can actually eat, sadly glancing past the katsu curry that is so far from your reach.
+You know you’ve got this gluten-free vegan katsu curry recipe to turn to at home.

-The sauce for this vegan katsu curry comes together in a mere 15 minutes.
-You could even batch cook it and freeze it to save you even more time the next time the katsu mood strikes you.
+The iconic sweet, salty and spicy sauce comes together in a mere 15 minutes.
+You could even batch cook it and freeze it to save you even more time the next time the vegan katsu curry mood strikes you.
 I have tried to simplify this recipe as much as possible, so there’s no garlic or ginger in this sauce (which is a big step for me – I chuck garlic in everything!).
 It has a straightforward base of carrots, onions, spices, sweetener of your choice, and a dash of tamari.

 You don’t need to blend this sauce but I would recommend it.
 I could never be bothered blending sauces in the past and always had this katsu sauce in its much chunkier form.
 By blending it, I think that the flavours mix together far better.
 Each mouthful is consistently spiced – no overpowering fennel-infused mouthfuls!

 You’ve seen this breading process on the blog before.
 Dip in cornflour, then liquid, then breadcrumbs.
 Flash in the pan.
 You could season the breadcrumbs with some spices like garam masala or curry powder to heighten the flavour a little.
 Don’t worry about coating your tofu slabs completely in breadcrumbs, it is quite difficult.
-I certainly didn’t worry too much!
 You’re just going to slather it in katsu sauce anyways.

 You could bake this tofu too.
 I’d say maybe 200 degrees C for 20-25 minutes if you wanted to try it, but frying it will be much quicker and more authentic.
 You want that lovely crispy crunch and this is the best way to achieve it.

-So there you go!
+So, there you go!
 My gluten-free and vegan tofu katsu curry!
 Easy enough to whip up on a weeknight but also a great treat for the weekend too.
 I always serve mine with green veg for a little punch of colour, drizzled with sriracha sauce, of course (not authentic though…).
-Let me know how you get on!

 - 1 medium onion, finely diced